 - Software for speech perception experiments

+I spent the last three years in the Phonetics Lab of the University of Zurich as a SNF Ambizione researcher.
 Besides my lecturer position at the University of Geneva, I had the opportunity to spend a semester at the Universidad de Costa Rica as an invited professor in the Department of Linguistics (2013), as well as a year as a post-doc at the Universitat Autònoma de Barcelona in the Department of Spanish philology (2010).
 I also worked in several projects related to phonetic aspects in the acquisition of L2 (with Prof. Isabelle Racine) or in pathological speech (with Prof. Marina Laganaro and with Prof. François Grosjean), and in projects dealing with syntactic parsing and automatic translation (with Prof. Eric Wehrli).
 In 2006-2007, I was Project Manager at SVOX (a speech technology company acquired by Nuance Communications in 2011).

+In 2017, I received a Habilitation in Linguistics and Phonetics from the University of Zurich.
 I have a PhD in Linguistics from the University of Geneva (with Prof. Eric Wehrli and Prof. Uli Frauenfelder), in which I examined several aspects related to temporal variables in speech production and perception, in L1 and L2, and in natural and in synthetic speech.
 The thesis is available here.
 Within the framework of my PhD, I spent a year at the Speech Perception Laboratory (Northeastern University, Boston) thank to a SNF grant for Jeune Chercheur, working with Prof. Joanne Miller on the impact of speech rate on word segmentation.
 After having a Licence ès Lettres (Linguistics, Spanish, German) from the University of Neuchâtel (Switzerland), I received a Diplôme d’Etudes Approfondies in Computational Linguistics from University of Geneva.